Racheal-spec/Instasearchmovie/README.md

 TECHNICAL NOTES

-1. State management using React-Redux
+1. State management using Redux toolkit
+2. Authentication and authorization using supabase
+3. Used an advanced data fetching and caching tool called RTK-Query
+4. Enforced type safety at runtime using typescript
-2. Responsive design using css-grid
+5. Responsive design using css-grid and flex-box
-3. Environment set-up using Create-React-App
+6. Environment set-up using Create-React-App